knutsoned/bevy_lazy_signals/README.md

 ## Design Questions

+- What's a good way to handle errors?
 - Can this work with futures_lite to create a futures-signals-like API?
 - During initialization, should computed and effect contexts actually evaluate?
-- How to best prevent infinite loops?
+- How to best prevent or detect infinite loops?
 - Can the use of get vs unwrap be more consistent?
 - Should Tasks be able to renember they were retriggered while still running and then run again immediately after finishing?
 - Should there be an option to run a Bevy system as an effect?
 - Should there be a commands-only version of effects?
 - Do we need a useRef equivalent to support state that is not passed around by value?
 - Same question about useCallback
+- Can the LazySignalsResource be removed?
+Just tracks changes currently
+- Can change detection replace some of the components we currently add manually?

 ## TODO